Voice and Musical Theatre Ensemble

 Mr. Hogan has been on NPR Radio and in Live from Lincoln Center Broadcasts.
 He has performed on the concert stage in recital and oratorio with the Houston Symphony, the Philadelphia Orchestra, Washington Concert Opera, and many others in such works as the Verdi Requiem, Mozart Requiem, Mendelssohn Elijah, Handel Messiah, Bach B Minor Mass, Beethoven Ninth Symphony, Beethoven Missa Solemnis, and the Haydn Creation.

-Mr. Hogan currently serves as Assistant Professor of Music at the University of Mary Hardin-Baylor in Belton, Texas, where his duties include applied voice, the Director of the Opera/Music Theatre program and Opera Cru, an elite vocal troupe, which he founded in 2002.
-Opera CRU has performed for over 70 thousand elementary students in central Texas with their children’s opera productions.
-During his 17 years at Mary Hardin-Baylor he has also executed the role of Artistic Director for the Natchez Festival of Music in Natchez, MS for three seasons and made a rare Carnegie Hall debut as stage director for “Opera Shorts.”
+Mr. Hogan has taught at the collegiate level for nearly 20 years.
+During that time he taught private voice and was the director of a very successful opera/musical theatre program which performed for over 70 thousand elementary students in central Texas with their children’s opera productions.
+During his years in academia he also executed the role of Artistic Director for the Natchez Festival of Music in Natchez, MS for three seasons and made a rare Carnegie Hall debut as stage director for “Opera Shorts.”

 His students have received graduate teaching assistantship positions at Florida State University, Michigan State University, University of Oklahoma, and LSU, to name a few.
 Many of his students are currently singing professionally in America, Mexico and Europe.
 He has produced winners at the TEXOMA NATS and the South Texas Chapter NATS auditions.